Treatment for Addictions

 Improving and maintaining healthy eating habits is crucial, as people in recovery may confuse hunger with cravings, increasing the risk of relapse.

-People with addiction may find physical activity helpful as a distraction from cravings.
+People with Therapy Addiction in India may find physical activity helpful as a distraction from cravings.
 Additionally, exercise can help those who use drugs by introducing healthier lifestyles and enhancing both physical and mental health.

 Moderate to intense aerobic exercises like brisk walking, tennis, running, or jumping, along with mind-body exercises like yoga, can be an effective part of a combined treatment plan for addiction.